 5. Write down what you’re thinking

 Start journaling.
 “Even if you only write for 3 to 5 minutes, it can be very helpful to go back and read what you were thinking about yourself,” Dr. Honsberger explains.
-It’s a great tool to help you see the missing pieces of the story, or help you work through an event or something that happened.
+It’s a great tool to help you see the missing pieces of the story, or help you work through a difficult event or stressful time.

 Shifting to positive self-talk